AlexRodry007/SolvingLogisticsUsingAI/README.md

 ```
 And the set number you want instead of 75
 ### Change amount of couriers
-At the time of writing, the program creates 10 couriers at nodes 1 to 10, represented by the folowing code:
+To change amount of couriers that are on a map, in main.py find line that says:
 ```
-field.addPassiveCourier("Alex", "random to random to random", 1) field.addPassiveCourier("Berta", "random to random to random", 2) field.addPassiveCourier("Charlie", "random to random to random", 3) field.addPassiveCourier("Daisy", "random to random to random", 4) field.addPassiveCourier("Eve", "random to random to random", 5) field.addPassiveCourier("Frank", "random to random to random", 6) field.addPassiveCourier("Greg", "random to random to random", 7) field.addPassiveCourier("Harold", "random to random to random", 8) field.addPassiveCourier("Ivan", "random to random to random", 9) field.addPassiveCourier("Jessie", "random to random to random", 10)
+field.addCouriers('Clone Trooper', "random to random to random", 4)
 ```
+And set the number you wnat isntead of 4
+### Change AI Type
-To change amount of couriers you can delete or add lines
+To change amount of couriers that are on a map, in main.py find line that says:
 ```
-field.addCourier([Courier Name], [Ai Name], [Starting Node])
+field.addCouriers('Clone Trooper', "random to random to random", 4)
 ```
-First argument currently does nothing.
-You can read about second argument lower
-### AI Names
+And change the "random to random to random" to one of the folowing:
 * **"random"** - courier will move to the random neighbors every time
 * **"complex random"** - courier will choose random node and move to it
 * **"random to random"** - courier will go to the random request point, delivering them with no need to resupply